thomas-xza/COMP16321_python_game/README.md

 Further execution is then initiated by the following functions:

-- `timerFired()` is triggered every clock tick, and so calls functions based on regular time invervals (like a sequential circuit)
+- A timer function is triggered every clock tick so calls further functions based on regular time invervals (like a sequential circuit)

-- `keyPressed()` and `mousePressed()` are triggered on user input (like a combinatorial circuit)
+- An user-input function is trigged by peripheral devices, e.g. keyboard (more like a combinatorial circuit)

-The function `redrawAll()` takes the current state and makes graphical actions based on it, using Tkinter's `canvas` type, and is called every clock tick or key input.
+Then a redrawing function takes the current data and makes graphical actions based on it, using Tkinter's `canvas` type, which is called by both the timer and the user-input functions.

-Heavy use of inline commenting has been made to make the template more understandable.
-Furthering, the original template contained a poor data structure - an object of an empty class, which makes debugging a hassle.
-This was (eventually) changed to a Python dictionary, for easier output.
+There was a data structure issue with the CMU code - it used an object which was an instance of an empty class, instead of a Python dictionary, which makes debugging harder.

-##  Overlaid finite state machine by me - how it works
+##  Overlaid finite state machine - how it works

-All code by me is found within `py/` directory *mainly* (also made a few edits to `game_solution.py`).

 See `docs/state_diagram.svg` for a diagram of the finite state machine.